Firesphere/silverstripe-searcher/README.md

 ## Other

-This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, computer or website.
+This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, cat, house, computer or website.

+## Actual license

 This module is published under BSD 2-clause license, although these are not in the actual classes, the license does apply: